 5.4.2 Receiving operation

-Upon receiving a BAP Control PDU for backhaul RLF indication from lower layer (i.e. ingress BH RLC channel), the receiving part of the BAP entity shall:
+Upon receiving a BAP Control PDU for BH RLF indication from lower layer (i.e. ingress BH RLC channel), the receiving part of the BAP entity shall:

-- indicate to upper layers that the backhaul RLF indication has been received for the ingress link where this BAP Control PDU is received.
+- indicate to upper layers that the BH RLF indication has been received for the ingress link where this BAP Control PDU is received.

 5.5 Handling of unknown, unforeseen, and erroneous protocol data

-When a BAP PDU that contains reserved or invalid values or contains a BAP address which is not included in the configured BH routing information received, the BAP entity shall:
+When a BAP PDU that contains reserved or invalid values or contains a BAP address which is not included in the configured BH Routing Configuration and is not the BAP address of this node is received, the BAP entity shall:

 - discard the received BAP PDU.